 Years of research (see data from CIRCLE at Tuft’s University) reveal a number of reasons why young voters aren’t engaging at higher levels.
 The potential solutions are just as numerous, each addressing a different obstacle along the youth voter pipeline.

 That’s where the Y comes in.
-Alongside a coalition of partners, we are making a nationwide Youth Voter Commitment – to transform the culture around youth voting in our schools and communities, to ensure the highest possible rates of youth voter registration/turnout, and to actively engage youth voters as changemakers at all levels of government.
+Alongside a coalition of partners, we are making a nationwide Youth Voter Challenge – to transform the culture around youth voting in our schools and communities, to ensure the highest possible rates of youth voter registration/turnout, and to actively engage youth voters as changemakers at all levels of government.

 Phase 1 | Youth Voting Advocacy